regebro/ism/README.rst

 * Single file editing

+* Cut/Copy/Paste

+* Undo/Redo

+* Search/Replace

+* Full and extensive vi and emacs incompatibility

+* ESC will Escape, not enter

-* A total lack of any way to split the screen in ways that is impossible to unsplit
+* A total lack of any way to split the screen in ways that is impossible to unsplit and then you have to quit the editor to get rid of the split

 * No editing modes or mini-modes

-* Full and extensive vi and emacs incompatibility